 Ali has always believed in the American Dream and wanted to be an American for as long as he can remember.
 When he had the chance to come to the United States through a diversity visa in 2020, he dropped everything.
-He was in a PhD literature program in Turkey, but starting over made him feel like he’s “five years old in USA.”
+He was in a PhD history program in Turkey, but starting over made him feel like he’s “five years old in USA.”
+While he had some fluency in reading and writing, he had trouble speaking and understanding English conversations, which is critical for an interview.

 Taking English classes at The Immigrant Learning Center helped him adjust to his new home and feel more like a capable adult again.
 So when Ali was able to apply to become a U.S. citizen, he turned to The ILC again to help him through the process.

-After three months of daily citizenship classes at The ILC, which included civics lessons and practice interviews, he walked into his interview in March and knew exactly what to expect.
+After three months of weekly citizenship classes at The ILC in which he repeatedly practiced having conversations and answering “who/what/when/where/why” questions, he walked into his interview in March and knew exactly what to expect.
 He wasn’t nervous.
-He passed and is now waiting to take part in his oath ceremony.
+He passed and is now a United States citizen.

 “Everybody’s angels.
 Because, for example, I don’t speak English, but you understand me.
 You try to understand me.
 You respect me,” he said about his experience at The ILC.